Trade Support Loans are to encourage more young people to take up a trade and complete their qualification.

-Australian Apprentices who complete their qualification will receive a 20 per cent discount on their loan.
-The loan will be repayable through the tax system once apprentices are earning a sustainable income, $53,345 per year.
+Australian Apprentices who complete their qualification will receive a 20 percent discount on their loan.
+The loan will be repayable through the tax system once apprentices are earning a sustainable income, $55,874 per year.

 Payments will be available in the three month probationary period, as long as the apprentice qualifies for and claims payment.

 Apprentices will opt in for a six month payment period with payments made in arrears on a monthly basis.
 The opt-in will allow apprentices to receive the next six Trade Support Loan payments that fall due.
-Following this, the apprentices will be required to opt-in again to receive further payments.
+Following this, the apprentices will be required to reapply (opt-in) again online to receive further payments.